Welcome and thank you for choosing Conestoga.

 Student Awards and Recognition

-Conestoga’s School of Trades & Apprenticeship is proud to hold an annual Awards Ceremony.
-This event is generously supported by our industry partners who distribute more than 150 awards, totaling more than $100,000 each year to students and apprentices in motive power, construction, industrial and service programs.
+Conestoga's School of Trades & Apprenticeship holds an annual awards ceremony that is supported by our industry partners who distribute more than 200 awards, totaling more than $250,000 each year to students and apprentices in motive power, construction, and industrial programs.

 Conestoga grants a College Certificate to every apprentice who completes all levels of trade school and we encourage every apprentice to celebrate this achievement at Convocation in either June or November (dependent on your program completion date).